 - May we not be caught in reactivity.

 In order to bypass the second arrow, we have to be aware of the first arrow as well as our habitual reactions.
-Instead of futilely attempting to avoid inevitable pain, we closely observe body sensations, thoughts, feelings, and urges to action that accompany it with a sense of curiosity and openness.
-With practice we make space to relate to pain in a new way – one that does not create additional suffering for ourselves and others.
+Instead of futilely attempting to avoid inevitable pain, we closely observe body sensations, thoughts, feelings, and urges to action that accompany it with a sense of curiosity and openness as well as an attitude of self-compassion.
+With practice, we make space to relate to pain in a new way – one that does not create additional suffering for ourselves and others.